 She regularly writes blogs about education and the well being of young people, and her publication on the 5th December 2016 ‘100% Examinations in English?
 Only for those Educated within the English State System!’ was described by Geoff Barton on twitter as ‘A powerful blog…’ Her article ‘IGCSE Versus GCSE, Guess who Wins?’ was published in the June 2017 edition of NATE’s ‘Teaching Matters’ magazine.
 Christine has also had articles published by the National Literacy Trust.

 Macmillan Australia publishers regularly use Christine’s services where she reviews their products and maps their texts to the English National Curriculum at Key Stage 2, 3 and 4.

-Her most recent success working in schools was at Norham High School as a consultant lead in English.
+She recently worked at Norham High School as a consultant lead in English.
 Norham High School achieved excellent results in both English Literature and English Language GCSE and this contributed to a 19% increase in A*-C in Maths and English.
 In terms of progress in English, 80% made their ELP and 54% made greater than their ELP in English Language.
 In relation to Pupil Premium, 77% made their ELP, and 53% made greater than their expected levels of progress.

 ‘Christine Thomas has provided outstanding leadership in English.
 She has provided clear direction and supported staff to rise to the challenge.
 Her work has enabled pupils to secure attainment and progress above national averages and support our work to move this school rapidly out of an Ofsted category.